Pandi Oliperukki Nilayam: Production

 The film was originally titled Mike Set Pandi, but later retitled Pandi Oli Perukki Nilayam.
 Shabarish, son of popular stunt choreographer FEFSI Vijayan, selected for the male lead.
 Singam Puli and Vatsan will be seen in important roles.
 Deva, Pandian, Veerasamar, Nagendran, Madurai Market Muthu and Pasumpon Suresh are selected for Sunaina's brothers role.
 Salman Khan's body double Prabhu plays the antagonist.

 Soundtrack

 Songs are by Kavi Periyathambi, who previously worked with Rasu Madhuravan for Muthukku Muthaaga.
+The audio rights were acquired by Gemini Film Circuit & T-Series Regional.